wouterfennis/copilot-lab/labs/lab-01-basic-instructions/README.md

 ## Assignment

-1. Review the provided `.github/copilot-instructions.md`.
+1. Review the provided .
 2. Use Copilot agent mode to:
    - Refactor code to match the documented standards
    - Add missing docstrings/comments
    - Fix formatting issues
-3. Update the instruction file to address any gaps you discover.
+3. Consider adding a instruction file `.github/copilot-instructions.md` to address any gaps you discover.
 4. Reflect: How did the instructions affect Copilot's suggestions?

+**Should some parts of this plan be stored in a instruction file for future use?**
+**Ask Copilot to demonstrate how such file would look like.**

+**Can you retry the exercise with the instruction file already in place?
+Did the results get better?**

 ## Files